anderson-aristotle/html-css-bootstrap-layout/README.md

 ## Demo: Mobile-first Layout

-Lets get some firsthand experience writing Boootstrap.
-Using the documentation we discussed earlier write a simple grid in the `index.html` file located in this repo.
+Let's get some firsthand experience writing Boootstrap.
+Using the documentation we discussed earlier, write a simple grid in the `index.html` file located in this repo.
 Make use of col-xs-#, col-sm-#, col-md-#, and col-lg-#.

 ## Lab: Laptop/Desktop Layout